zaphosting/docs/docs/moe-firststeps-dashboard.md

 ### FTP-Browser

 Using the **FTP Browser**, you will get all the necessary information to establish a connection to the FTP access.
 The FTP access allows you direct access to the files of your game server.
 We recommend using an external FTP program such as **Filezilla** or **WinSCP** for optimal use.
-If you are not familiar with how to use FTP, then taking a look at the following [guide](gameserver-ftpaccess.md) may help you.
+If you are not familiar with how to use FTP, then taking a look at the following [Access via FTP](gameserver-ftpaccess.md) may help you.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/sX85i9HyzR9wmAM/preview)